-It’s still an ongoing public dialogue about whether anything that graduates learned in universities actually help them perform their jobs when they get hired.
+It’s still an ongoing public dialogue about whether anything that graduates learned in universities actually helps them perform their jobs when they get hired.
 At some point, this discussion has led to questions about the value of a degree itself.
 Do university degrees match the skills required by employers to perform a job in a workplace?
 Is a degree still a requirement to get good quality jobs?
-What are the Australian jobs that don’t need a degree?
+What are the great Australian jobs that don’t require a university degree?

-Indeed, the international jobs website, gathered data from various job advertisements from 2018 to come up with a list of highest paying jobs that don’t require a degree.
+Indeed, the international jobs website, gathered data from various job advertisements from 2018 to come up with a list of highest-paying Australian jobs that don’t need a degree.
 The research analysed salary offers that are more than the average Australian annual salary of $82,000 for roles that are open to non-graduates.

 As it appears, construction managers top the list, earning a whopping $155,463 a year.
 That is about 90% above the national average salary.

 “This data proves that choosing not to study at university after school does not automatically mean settling for a lower salary later in your career.
-Although most of the roles on our list do require some form of training, they don’t require a university degree,” says Ricky Fritsch, Australia Managing Director at Indeed.
+Although most of the roles on our list do require some form of training, they are Australian jobs that don’t need a degree,” says Ricky Fritsch, Australia Managing Director at Indeed.

 Fritsch added, “Our research should reassure parents and teenagers as they head into exam season at the end of the year that there are numerous routes into study and employment, and that high salaries are by no means exclusively the domain of those heading off to university next year.”

 The table below lists down the top 10 best-paid jobs in 2018 that don’t require a degree.

 |4||Real Estate Agent||$97,862|